2008 United States presidential election in Nebraska

 The 2008 United States presidential election in Nebraska took place on November 4, 2008, as part of the 2008 United States presidential election.
 Voters chose five electors to the Electoral College, who voted for president and vice president.
 However, Nebraska is one of the two states of the U.S. that, instead of giving all of its electors to the winner based on its statewide results, allocates just two electoral votes to the winner of the statewide popular vote.
-The other three electors vote based on their individual congressional district results.
+The other three electors vote based on each congressional district's results.